isiahmeadows/mithril.js/mvp-utils.md

 ## Router API

-This is exposed under `mithril/router` and in the full bundle via `Mithril.Router`.
+This is exposed under `mithril/router` and in the full bundle via `Router`.
 The default export is a global router instance.
 It depends on the internal path parsing utilities, but that's it.

 - `newRouter = Router.create(init: (update) => history)` - Create a new global router instance with a different history.
     - `{href, state} = history.current()` - Return the current URL + state pair